Skip navigation

 Invasive species in the Galapagos Islands

 Since the Islands were first discovered in 1535, many species have been introduced by humans, mostly before we knew the impacts these species would have on the natural ecosystem.
 Some were deliberately brought to the Islands for agricultural and aesthetic purposes.
 Pigs, goats and chickens were brought to provide food, species such as domestic cats and dogs were brought for companionship, and many ornamental plants were introduced to create gardens.
 Other species were introduced unintentionally, including rats and various insects and pathogens.
-Today there are estimated to be more than 1,600 introduced species in the Galapagos Islands.
+Today we believe there are more than 1,500 introduced species in the Galapagos Islands.

 Philornis downsi